-Global agricultural trade, valued at about $1 trillion in 2016, has been rising about 3.6 percent per year since 1995, facilitated by technological change and productivity gains, as well as by trade liberalization and income growth.
+Global agricultural trade, valued at about $1.4 trillion in 2018, has been increasing almost every year since 1995.
+The trade has been facilitated by technological change and productivity gains, as well as by trade liberalization and income growth.
 In addition, global trade patterns have shifted in favor of emerging economies.
-Although the United States and the European Union remained the largest exporters and importers of agricultural products, five countries—Brazil, China, India, Indonesia and Russia —have emerged as important traders in the global agricultural market, and, in some cases, as key trading partners to the U.S.
+Although the United States and the European Union remain among the largest exporters and importers of agricultural products, five countries—Brazil, China, India, Indonesia and Russia —have emerged as important traders in the global agricultural market, and, in some cases, as key trading partners to the U.S.

 ERS economists conduct research and analysis on the economies, agricultural sectors, and policies of U.S. key trading partners.
 ERS also assesses environmental, food safety, and food security challenges confronting countries and regions in an increasingly global agricultural market, as well as the economic opportunities the market provides.